yeghor/CONNECT-SocialNetwork/README.md

 # Usage

-> Requirements - Docker, Python 3.12.0 or higher.
+## Run

->
+> Requirements - Docker, Python 3.12.0 or higher, JavaScript ES10+

-To run this application, follow these steps:
+To run the application, follow these steps:

 **Copy the repository:**
 ```bash